 The Innovation District in St. Petersburg, Florida has two smart city projects planned for 2019 as part of the Smart Gigabit Communities (SGC) program.
 To further STEM education, the team from St. Pete will develop an online recurring broadcast that connects University of South Florida (USF) College of Marine Science researchers to youth at local Boys and Girls Clubs.
 Together, researchers and these younger students will design and deploy sensor-driven projects to study marine life in the area.

-St. Petersburg will also implement a smart lighting pilot program that connects two street poles at the USF St. Pete campus with sensors to monitor traffic and environmental inputs.
+St. Petersburg will also implement a smart lighting pilot program that connects four street poles at the USF St. Pete campus with sensors to monitor traffic and environmental inputs.
 Through a reverse pitch process, the team will engage with the university and surrounding community to define local challenges and solicit solutions that leverage the new sensors on site.

 St. Petersburg Mayor Rick Kriseman joins Alison Barlow, Executive Director for the St. Petersburg Innovation District, on stage for the city’s launch as a Smart Gigabit Community